Finta: History

-The Finta is a genuinely Brazilian sports brand that since its founding in 1987 has provided uniforms and sports equipment to large clubs.
-In this short period, as a supplier, the Finta participated in the conquest of three Brazilian first division titles (Vasco/89, and Corinthians/90 Botafogo/95).
-Also won the league several times access to the first division of Brazilian football (Juventude champion and vice-campeão/94 Goiás, Botafogo R. Black Vice campeão/98 and Santa Cruz deputy campeão/99, Paraná Clube - Champion JH Cup 2000, Paysandu - champion in 2001, Botafogo Rio - runner-up 2003, Santa Cruz - runner-up 2005).
-Got two titles Brazilian third division (New Horizontino/94 and Remo/05), two World Cups in Brazil 93/94 Super Cups, and two South American 91/93 (Cruzeiro of Belo Horizonte).
-Paysandu The North won the FIFA World Cup 2002 and Champions in 2002, gaining the right to participate in the Libertadores 2003.
-There are 42 state championships (Corinthians, Cruzeiro, Sport Recife, Paysandu, Goias, Vasco, MG America, Nautical, Ceará, Vila Nova, Santa Cruz, two tricampeonatos with Vasco and Goiás, two international tournaments (Tereza Herrera/89 with Vasco and Ramon de Carranza/96 with Botafogo in Rio), and five other titles with the men's basketball team from France and women's volleyball Ribeirao Preto (São Paulo / Brazil / South America), totaling 60 titles won by clubs (football, volleyball, and basketball) uniform with our brand (42estaduais, 13 national and 5 international).
+Finta is a Brazilian sports brand that has provided uniforms and sports equipment to large clubs since its founding in 1987.
+In this short period as a supplier, Finta has participated in the conquest of three Brazilian first division titles (Vasco in 1989, Corinthians in 1990, and Botafogo in 1995), also winning numerous second division titles (Juventude in 1994, Santa Cruz in 1999, and Paysandu in 2001) and second division runner-ups (Goiás in 1994, Botafogo in 2003, and Santa Cruz in 2005).
+Finta has also won two titles in the Brazilian third division (Novorizontino in 1994 and Remo in 2005), and two Supercopa Libertadores (Cruzeiro in 1991 and 1993).
+Paysandu The North won the Brazilian Champions Cup, gaining the right to participate in the 2003 Copa Libertadores.
+They also won a collective 42 state championships (Corinthians, Cruzeiro, Sport Recife, Paysandu, Goias, Vasco, MG America, Nautical, Ceará, Vila Nova, Santa Cruz, two tricampeonatos with Vasco and Goiás) in Brazilian association football.

 Finta has over four thousand customers throughout Brazil.
 Finta's products are exported to Europe, Central America, South America, the Caribbean and Japan.

 Sponsorships

-The following list that are sponsored by Finta:
+The following list of clubs are sponsored by Finta: